Becoming a railway apprentice.

 Network Rail is a staple of the industry and a big employer of apprentices in the sector.

 As an employer, they boast a very competitive apprenticeship scheme, with a high amount of applicants each year.
-The scheme is very well regarded for its training and compensation structure, both within the rail industry and engineering sector more generally.
+The scheme is very well regarded for its training and compensation structure, both within the rail industry and the engineering sector more generally.

-Their level 3 engineering apprenticeship get to team up with experienced engineers at one of our depots, so they can learn what goes into keeping thousands of miles of power lines and tracks up and running, and fit for use.Â
+Their level 3 railway engineering apprentices get to team up with experienced engineers at one of their depots, so they can learn what goes into keeping thousands of miles of power lines and tracks up and running, and fit for use.

-- The scheme lasts for three years.
+• The scheme lasts for three years.

 Colas Rail